Wednesday, 27 November 2019

 Low Key Lighting

 As opposed to high key lighting, low key lighting is much more dramatic.
 Low key lighting typically involves lots of contrast and creates an entirely different mood than high key lighting.
 Low key’s transition from highlight to shadow is much quicker and more dramatic — and harsh.
 Usually low key lighting is very close to a subject, and the light source is typically dimmer to accommodate this.
 In fact, in some cases, you can light someone on a white backdrop, but it will appear black because of how close the light is to a subject.
+By placing the light closer to the subject, the transition from highlight to shadow occurs much faster, creating a much more dramatic scene.

 Health and safety on set